ericwpjr-source/security-journey/home-labs/wireshark-tcp-three-way-handshake.md

 The capture contained multiple TCP connections because modern web pages establish several connections simultaneously to load different resources.

-To focus on a single conversation, the TCP stream containing the observed three-way handshake was isolated using the following Wireshark display filter:
+To focus on a single conversation, the TCP stream containing the observed three-way handshake was isolated using a Wireshark display filter.
+In this capture, the relevant conversation was identified as

 ```text
 tcp.stream == 5